Skip to main content

 Every party is a Zuck party in Meta-land. | Source: Niki Williams for The Standard

 She tries to stay away from politics, she said, but Instagram has been a pivotal part of her content-creator career.
 “I love social media, and I love what he’s created,” Ling said of Zuckerberg.
 “It helped me quit my corporate job.
-Zuck probably has bigger, more fancy parties to go to than this, but I think he’d be cool with it, and would probably love to join.”
+Zuck probably has bigger, more fancy parties to go to than this, but I think he’d be cool with it and would probably love to join.”

 A party scene with a person in a fluffy pink bird costume, people dancing, and colorful decorations under purple lights.
 The floor is checkered black and white.

-A dancing chicken added to the chill vibes at the Zuck rave. | Source: Niki Williams for The Standard
+A dancing chicken added to the chill vibes. | Source: Niki Williams for The Standard

 A woman in an orange dress and sunglasses holds a microphone in a vibrant room with neon lights and heart decorations.
 A man in skull-patterned attire watches her.

-Rapper Coco Kitty performs at the Zuck Rave. | Source: Niki Williams for The Standard
+Rapper Coca Kitty performs. | Source: Niki Williams for The Standard

 “Zuckerberg’s always been divisive,” said Jonathan Chiang, 34, the SoMa-based founder of a decentralized healthcare data startup.
-“There’s always people that want to chase after him because he’s a billionaire, but I think that you have to take ownership from the successes and the failures … that kinda gets swept under the rug.”
+“There’s always people that want to chase after him, because he’s a billionaire, but I think that you have to take ownership from the successes and the failures … that kinda gets swept under the rug.”

 Then again, Zuck’s recent corporate moves have not wowed him.
-“He bought WhatsApp and Instagram, and hired a lot of engineers,” Chiang said.
+“He bought WhatsApp and Instagram and hired a lot of engineers,” Chiang said.
 “Like, if you didn’t buy them, you’re fucking useless right now.
 Also, what the fuck is the metaverse, what is Oculus?”

 Plus, fakery is endemic on Instagram, he added, questioning the validity of his own 328,000 followers.
 “Who knows how many of those are even real?”
 Chiang said.
 “I’m living in the Meta Zuckerverse, and it’s the fugazi.”